ksenia312/nearby_service/README.md

 }
 ```

-**Extra step for IOS:** ask the user to choose whether they are a Browser or Advertiser:
+**Extra step for IOS and macOS:** ask the user to choose whether they are a Browser or Advertiser:

-> In IOS Multipeer Connectivity, there are 2 roles for the discovery process and connection between devices: **browser**
+> In IOS and macOS Multipeer Connectivity, there are 2 roles for the discovery process and connection between devices: **browser**
 > and **advertiser**.
 >
 > **Browser**: This component discovers nearby devices that report their availability.
 It is